BKxxxx | Bus Coupler

 KL85xx | Manual operating

-The KL85xx manual operating modules enable signals to be switched, controlled and monitored without having to open the control cabinet.
+The KL85xx manual operating modules enable switching, controlling and monitoring of signals without opening the control cabinet.

 KL8xxx | Power